-In order for this feature to work, the webserver process must have permission to send a hangup signal (SIGHUP)
+In order for this feature to work, the webserver process must have permission to send a hangup signal (SIGHUP) to bigbrotherd.
+Unix security requires that a signal can only be sent from one process to another if they are both running under the same username/id, you therefore need to take an additional step to make it work:

-1. Copy the systems kill command from its location (run 'which kill' to locate it) to the bigbrother directory:
+1. Copy the systems kill command from its location (run 'which kill' to locate it) to a file called sendSIG in the bigbrother directory:

-cp /bin/kill /usr/local/bigbrother/kill
+cp /bin/kill /usr/local/bigbrother/sendSIG

-2. Change the ownership and permissions on it as follows: chown bigbrother:cctvwriters kill chmod 750 kill chmod v+s kill
+2. Change the ownership and permissions on it as follows: chown bigbrother:cctvwriters sendSIG chmod 750 sendSIG chmod u+s sendSIG